HermexTools/client-legacy/README.md

 * the clipboard
 obtaining immediatly the direct sharing URL.

-Since that this project is open source and java written, feel free to fork, give suggestions or make pull requests.
+Since this project is open source and java written, feel free to fork, give suggestions or make pull requests.

 ### How to install
 Actually simply run it one time to generate the `client.properties`: a config file.